 Except as otherwise prescribed by applicable law, confidentiality must be maintained for any records or evidence from which research subjects might be identified.
 Disclosure is limited to those who have a need to know to carry out a research misconduct proceeding.

-The Associate Dean should use written confidentiality agreements or other mechanisms to ensure that the recipient does not make any further disclosure of identifying information.
+The Assistant Vice President should use written confidentiality agreements or other mechanisms to ensure that the recipient does not make any further disclosure of identifying information.

 Institutional members may not retaliate in any way against complainants, witnesses, or committee members.

-Institutional members should immediately report any alleged or apparent retaliation to the Associate Dean, who shall review the matter and make all reasonable and practical efforts to counter any potential or actual retaliation and protect and restore the position and reputation of the person against whom the retaliation is directed.
+Institutional members should immediately report any alleged or apparent retaliation to the Assistant Vice President, who shall review the matter and make all reasonable and practical efforts to counter any potential or actual retaliation and protect and restore the position and reputation of the person against whom the retaliation is directed.

 As requested and as appropriate, WVSOM shall make all reasonable and practical efforts to protect or restore the reputation of persons alleged to have engaged in research misconduct, but against whom no finding of research misconduct is made.